 While psychological testing can provide valuable evidence to support your claim for Social Security benefits, the best indicator of disability is how your condition limits you during the course of your everyday life.
 To find out how to build a strong disability case that will get your application approved, download and read through our free guide, 5 Deadly Mistakes That Can Destroy Your Social Security Disability Case.

-If your disability is preventing you from working and you'd like to file an application for benefits, or if your previous application has been denied and you need to file an appeal, contact the Social Security disability attorneys of Cuddigan Law today for a free, no-obligation evaluation.
+If your disability is preventing you from working and you'd like to file an application for benefits, or if your previous application has been denied and you need to file an appeal, contact our office online or call (402) 933-5405 today for a free, no-obligation evaluation with one of our experienced Omaha social security lawyers.